henningte/eb1078/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-## Compendium of R code and data for “pmird: Peatland Mid Infrared Database 1.0.0”
+## Compendium of R code and data for “Peatland Mid-Infrared Database 1.0.0”

 This repository contains the data and code for our manuscript: